Cr0mb/Cr0mb/README.md

 # Welcome to My GitHub Page!

 ## About Me
 My name is **Cr0mb**, and I am a young male living in North America.
 I have been passionate about computer science and programming from a young age.
-I've dedicated a lot of time to learning various computer languages and exploring different aspects of technology.
+I've dedicated a lot of time to explore various computer languages and systems, as well as exploring different aspects of technology.
 Fun fact: I installed my first malware at the age of 6!

 - **Discord**: `cr0mbleonthegame`
 - **Discord Community**: [Black Hats UnderGround](https://discord.gg/CGDnDy5eEs)